TITLE 86: REVENUE

 PART 435 CHARITABLE GAMES ACT

-SECTION 435.140 PROVIDER'S LICENSES
+SECTION 435.140 PROVIDER'S LICENSE

-Section 435.140 Provider's Licenses
+Section 435.140 Provider's License

-d) If an organization has a license to conduct a charitable games event on premises which it owns, or at which it has its principal office or conducts activities for which it was organized, no provider's license is necessary.
-In addition, such licensee may obtain a provider's license in accordance with Section 5 of the Act to allow it to rent or otherwise provide its premises to another licensee for the conducting of an additional 4 charitable games (Section 5.1 of the Act).
-However, in no event shall a premises be used for the conducting of more than 8 events per calendar year (Section 5.1 of the Act), even if one or more licensed organization owns, conducts activities for which it was organized in, or has its principal office in, that premises.
+d) A licensed organization may conduct a charitable games event on premises it owns, or at which it has its principal office or conducts activities for which it was organized, without first obtaining a provider's license.
+In addition, the licensed organization may obtain a provider's license in accordance with this Section to allow it to rent or otherwise provide its premises to another licensed organization for the conducting of an additional 4 charitable games events.
+However, in no event shall a premises be used for the conducting of more than 12 events per calendar year, even if one or more licensed organizations owns, has its principal office in, or conducts activities for which it was organized in that premises.
+(Section 5.1 of the Act)

 f) A provider shall not have any interest in any supplier's business, either direct or indirect.
-No employee, officer, partner, agent, or owner of a provider may participate in the management or operation of a charitable games event, even if the employee, officer, partner, agent, or owner is also a member, volunteer or employee of the charitable games licensee, and regardless of whether compensated (Section 5 of the Act).
+No employee, officer, partner, agent, or owner of a provider may participate in the management or operation of a charitable games event, even if the employee, officer, partner, agent, or owner is also a member, volunteer or employee of the charitable games licensee, and regardless of whether compensated.
+(Section 5 of the Act)

-(Source: Amended at 21 Ill.
+(Source: Amended at 39 Ill.
 Reg.
-3978, effective March 14, 1997)
+4454, effective March 10, 2015)